Affiliate links at the end of the post.

 The buttery sauce is smokey, earthy, and packs just enough heat.
 It wants to be sopped up with a firm, crusty bread.
 It was my husband’s idea (the delicate one who needs his shrimp peeled) to serve this broiled shrimp with homemade guacamole, and I gotta say: He was right.
 It’s a stellar pairing.

-4 Minute Broiled Shrimp with Beer, Lime, and Harissa
+4 Minute Broiled Shrimp with Harissa Lime Sauce

 Thaw 2 pounds frozen shrimp.
 (Peel and devein it if you want.)
 Put a foil-lined baking sheet in the oven and turn on the broiler.
 Make the butter sauce.
 Place the shrimp in a single layer on the baking sheet, pour the butter sauce over, broil 4 minutes.